dans-art/add-customer-for-woocommerce/readme.txt

 * Fixed: Error when domainname is "localhost"
 * Added 4 new Language strings
 * Admin/Editor gets message if creation of the new user was not successful.
 Check error_log for details.
+* Added Option Menu
+* Added Option to send user notification
+* Added Option to select the checkbox by default

 = [1.0] 2020-11-24 =